- What are Facial Implants

 Contact Dr. Shahin Javaheri by phone or by filling out our online contact form.
 We’ll be happy to schedule a time and date that works for you.
 We recommend writing down your questions so that you have all the information you need to make an informed decision.

-Dr. Shahin Javaheri is very thorough and happy to explain any parts of the process with you.
+Dr. Shahin Javaheri is very thorough and happy to explain any parts of the process to you.
 We can also discuss other options for reaching your goals (i.e., injectable fillers), as well as other cosmetic surgeries you may want to have at the same time.
 Please contact us today to schedule an appointment.